-MD Anderson is now one of 47 comprehensive cancer centers, as designated by the National Cancer Institute and was listed by U.S. News & World Report as the top cancer care center in the country in 2016.
-The thoracic center at MD Anderson specializes in treating mesothelioma and is staffed by some of the world’s leading experts in this rare cancer.
+The University of Texas, MD Anderson Cancer Center, Houston is one of the three original comprehensive cancer centers to open in the U.S. The thoracic center at MD Anderson specializes in treating mesothelioma and is staffed by some of the world’s leading experts in this rare cancer.
 More patients with mesothelioma are treated here than almost anywhere else in the U.S.

-The MD Anderson Cancer Center was established in 1941 and was made a part of the University of Texas system.
-The facility is also affiliated with Baylor College of Medicine.
-The name MD Anderson is for Monroe Dunaway Anderson, one of the largest cotton producers and traders in the world at one time.
+MD, or Monroe Dunaway, Anderson was one of the largest cotton producers and traders in the world at one time.
 Anderson used $300,000 to establish the MD Anderson Foundation in 1936 to avoid the estate tax and to contribute to charitable investments.

-From its earliest days with just 46 leased hospital beds and an old army barracks, the MD Anderson Cancer Center has grown into one of the most respected health care facilities in the world.
-It has experienced controversy, though, including in 2005 when the center leased its name rights to allow private investors to promote proton therapy, a novel cancer treatment.
+From its earliest days with just forty-six leased hospital beds and an old Army barracks, the MD Anderson Cancer Center has grown into one of the world’s most respected health care facilities.
+However, it has experienced controversy, including in 2005 when the center leased its name rights to allow private investors to promote proton therapy, a novel cancer treatment.

-Patients who turn to MD Anderson for mesothelioma care can benefit from a variety of treatments and a multimodal approach to care.
-This is the idea that no one treatment will manage or cure this cancer, but that patients need a range of treatment strategies for maximum benefits.
-Some examples of the treatments mesothelioma patients may receive at MD Anderson include minimally invasive and robotic surgery, chemotherapy, radiation therapy, extrapleural pneumonectomy, and pleurectomy/decortication.
+Patients who turn to MD Anderson for mesothelioma care benefit from a variety of treatments and a multi-modal approach.
+No one treatment will manage or cure this cancer, so patients need a range of treatment strategies for maximum benefit.

-Proton therapy is also available at MD Anderson, which is a newer treatment that researchers here and in other locations have been developing to better target tumors.
-It involves using a beam of radiation, but with a different type of energy from traditional radiation therapy.
-The protons in the beam deliver radiation to the tumor, avoiding causing damage to the healthy tissue around it.
+Proton therapy is also available at MD Anderson.
+It is a newer treatment that researchers here and elsewhere have developed to better target tumors.
+It uses a beam of radiation but with a different type of energy from traditional radiation therapy.
+The protons in the beam deliver radiation to the tumor, avoiding damage to healthy tissue around it.

 Research at MD Anderson

-The Thoracic Center at MD Anderson is staffed by some of the world’s leading specialists in mesothelioma and in some of the treatments that are used to treat this cancer.
+The Thoracic Center at MD Anderson staff includes some of the world’s leading specialists in mesothelioma.
 These include cardiovascular and thoracic surgeons, thoracic medical oncologists, and thoracic radiation oncologists.
-Some of the most accomplished of these include Dr. David Rice, who has developed better ways to treat patients surgically and less invasively.
-His focus on patient care and well-being make him a popular doctor.
+Some of the most accomplished of these include Dr. David Rice, who developed better ways to treat patients surgically and less invasively.
+His focus on patient care and well-being makes him a popular doctor.